DoniaAl-badawi23/Sales-Supermarket-Dashboard/README.md

 7- Monthly Trends

-Dashboard Interaction:
+## Dashboard Interaction:

-View Dashboard
+- <a href="https://github.com/DoniaAl-badawi23/Sales-Supermarket-Dashboard/blob/main/Supermarket%20Sales%20Dashboard.pbix">View Dashboard</a>

-Process:
+## Process:
-1- Collecting a Data from Different Sources (Excel & SQL).
+1- Collecting a Data from Kaggle website.
-2- Cleaning and Preprocessing Data in SQL & Power Query Editor in PowerBI.
+2- Cleaning and Preprocessing Data in Power Query Editor in PowerBI.
-3- Data Modeling For Data in Model View in PowerBI.
-4- Calculation Data by Using Measures and Calculated Columns by Using DAX Language in PowerBI.
+3- Calculation Data by Using Measures and Calculated Columns by Using DAX Language in PowerBI.
-5- Wireframe Creation to Design Dashboard.
+4- Wireframe Creation to Design Dashboard.
-6- Creation a Dashboards in PowerBI.
+5- Creation a Dashboard in PowerBI.

-Dashboard
-View Dashboard
+## Dashboard

 Final Conclusion:
 The dashboards provide a comprehensive overview of the business's strong performance, highlighting its ability to meet sales and budget targets.
 However, there are opportunities for improvement in product category diversification, geographic reach, and customer growth.